Tommy West (music producer)

-Thomas Picardo Jr. (August 17, 1942 – May 2, 2021), known professionally as Tommy West, was an American record producer and singer-songwriter.
+Thomas Picardo Jr. (August 17, 1942 – May 2, 2021), known by the stage name Tommy West, was an American record producer and singer-songwriter.

 Early career

 Thomas Picardo Jr. was born in Jersey City, New Jersey.

 West's career as a performing artist began in 1958 when he co-founded the doo-wop group The Criterions with Tim Hauser, a classmate of his at St. Rose High School in Belmar, New Jersey.
 In 1959, the group hit the pop charts with "I Remain Truly Yours".

 West is a 1963 graduate of Villanova University.
 While attending Villanova, he became student conductor of the school's glee club, The Villanova Singers.
 West formed a sub-group of the Singers called The Villanova Spires, a 12-man group who performed folk songs with guitar accompaniment.
 Tim Hauser, also then a student at Villanova, joined the group.
 In 1961, West auditioned fellow student Jim Croce for The Spires and an enduring friendship was formed.

 After graduating in 1963, West became a radio announcer and music director of WRLB (FM) in Long Branch, New Jersey.
 In 1966, he left the station and began work for ABC Records in New York, where he met Terry Cashman and Gene Pistilli, songwriters at the company.
 This trio, Cashman, Pistilli and West, began a writing and performing collaboration.
 In 1967, they recorded an album titled Bound To Happen.

 West became a session singer and sang back-up vocals on albums by Frank Sinatra, Perry Como, Sammy Davis Jr., Connie Francis, Jim Croce, and Mitch Ryder.
 He was a jingle singer for radio and television commercials.